 About Us

 Central Valley Health District was established in 1973.
 The main office is located at 122 2nd St NW in beautiful downtown Jamestown and serves residents of Stutsman and Logan County.
 The Board of Health governs the agency.
-Funding for agency services come from local, state and federal funds, including grants, private insurance and a sliding fee.
+Funding for agency services come from local, county, state and federal funds, including grants, private insurance and a sliding fee.

 All eligible persons shall have equal access to the programs, facilities and employment of this agency, without regard to race, creed, economic status, color, sex, national origin, physical or mental handicap.